Compound Interest Calculator

-Enter the annual interest rate: this is usually listed as Annual Percentage Yield (APY) on offers and on bank product comparison sites and is a is a normalized representation based on a compounding period of one year.
-This is different than the Effective Annual Interest Rate which our calculator will calculate for you, as it depends on the compounding period.
-Both the EAI and APY do not account for fees and other expenses in servicing the deposit or investment).
-The APY is sometimes mistaken with the Annual Percentage Rate (APR), which, however, refers to the rate paid to a financial institution by a borrower and is therefore appropriate to products involving debt.
+Enter the annual interest rate: this is usually listed as APR on offers and on bank product comparison sites and does not take compounding into account.
+This is different than the Annual Percentage Yield (APY) a.k.a.
+Effective Annual Interest Rate which our calculator will calculate for you, as it depends on the compounding period.
+Both the APR and APY do not account for fees and other expenses in servicing the deposit or investment.

 Continue by specifying the compounding period - you may need to consult your bank on this detail, but it is often disclosed on offers and deposit descriptions.
 Finally, if you plan on making regular contributions: adding to the deposit on a regular basis (monthly, yearly, etc.), enter the amount and the period on which you will make it, as well as whether you will make it in the beginning or the end of the period.

 Our interest calculator will output: the value of your deposit or investment at the end of the period, the interest accrued, the effective interest rate, the total amount of additional deposits made and the percentage capital growth.